bastienkody/testercpp09/README.md

 # WHAT IS THIS
 __Ecole 42 cpp09 tester__

-[ ON CONSTRUCTION ] --> in december 2023 : only ex00 available
+[ ON CONSTRUCTION ] --> in december 2023 : only ex00 + ex01 available

-[ DISCLAIMER ] : does not state if tests passed or not.
-It prints the test to be applied and launch it right below : it's UP TO YOU to eyecheck if the program output match the test.
+[ DISCLAIMER ] : it only prints the test and launch it : it's UP TO YOU to eyecheck if the program output match the test.

 ##	EX00 BitcoinExchange
 *	Makefile flags and relink